 Eat a healthy diet

 Eating a balanced diet that’s filled with fruit, vegetables, and lean protein helps.
 Cutting down on salt also helps, as it raises your blood pressure.
-The NHS recommends you eat less than 6g of salt a day — about a teaspoonful.
+You should aim to eat less than 6g of salt a day — about a teaspoonful.
 Avoiding a lot of processed foods and flavouring your food with spices and fresh herbs can help you reduce your salt intake.

 Drink less alcohol

 Try to avoid regularly drinking more than 14 units of alcohol a week — equivalent to about a bottle and a half of wine or five pints of beer.
-It’s also good to space your alcohol intake evenly over three or more days, and trying to have some alcohol free days as well.
+It’s also good to space your alcohol intake evenly over 3 or more days and try to have some alcohol-free days as well.